TheDigitalCatOnline/blog_source/pelican/content/a-game-of-tokens-write-an-interpreter-in-python-with-tdd-part-3.markdown

 # Feedback

-Feel free to use [the blog Google+ page](https://plus.google.com/u/0/111444750762335924049) to comment the post.
 Feel free to reach me on [Twitter](https://twitter.com/thedigicat) if you have questions.
 The [GitHub issues](https://github.com/TheDigitalCatOnline/thedigitalcatonline.github.com/issues) page is the best place to submit corrections.